splunk/public-o11y-docs/synthetics/browser-test/set-up-transactional-browser-test.rst

      - Dismiss an alert that appears on the page.

    * - Fill in field
-     - Fill a field you identify under :guilabel:`Selector` with a value you provide under :guilabel:`Value`.
+     - Fill in the field you identify under :guilabel:`Selector` with a value you provide in the :guilabel:`Value` field.
+For security and reusability, use a :ref:`built-in  <built-in-variables>`, :ref:`custom <custom-variables>`, or :ref:`global <global-variables>` variable in the :guilabel:`Value` field.
+Reference a custom variable as ``{{custom.your-variable-name}}``.
 Optionally, wait for navigation.
-For security and reusability, use a built-in, custom, or global variable to provide the value.
-See :ref:`global-variables` to learn more.

    * - Go to URL
-     - Navigate to a URL you provide under :guilabel:`Value`.
+     - Navigate to a URL you provide in the :guilabel:`URL` field.

    * - Execute JavaScript
      - Execute a piece of JavaScript you provide under :guilabel:`Value`.
 Optionally, wait for navigation.

+   * - Save return value from Javascript
+     - Execute a piece of JavaScript you specify in the :guilabel:`JavaScript` field.
+If the script returns a value you want to save, specify a name for the saved value in the :guilabel:`Variable` field.
+This creates a custom variable which you can reference in subsequent steps as ``{{custom.your-variable-name}}``.
+Optionally, wait for navigation.

+   * - Save text from element
+     - Save the text an element you identify under :guilabel:`Selector`, as the variable you provide under :guilabel:`Variable`.

    * - Select
      - Select an element you identify under :guilabel:`Selector`.
 Choose the value you identify under :guilabel:`Value`.
 Optionally, wait for navigation.

-   * - Save text from element
-     - Save the text an element you identify under :guilabel:`Selector`, as the variable you provide under :guilabel:`Variable`.

    * - Switch to iframe
      - Switch focus to an embedded document in an inline frame, identified under :guilabel:`Selector`.